Treatment & Services

 Residency - Istanbul University, Istanbul Medical School

-Medical School - Istanbul University, Istanbul Medical School
+Medical Education - Istanbul University, Istanbul Medical School

 - Director of Robotic Endocrine Surgery